 Ever dreamed of drinking straight from the wine bottle without condemnation?
 Upcycling makes this dream a reality.
 Old wine bottles can be transformed into nice, sturdy tumblers.
+Then the wine bottle tops can be used over your candles as in the photo above.
 And giving your empty beer bottles a makeover creates a set of delightfully odd bud vases reinvented and ready to use.

 Falling out of love with your old cutlery can be an emotional time – especially since, at first sight, forks and spoons have little to offer outside the kitchen.
 But upcycling offers the chance to explore objects in new and exciting ways – so the question is, can we salvage the spoons?
 You bet.

 Taking your knives and forks to the garden might sound like nonsense, but with some clever engraving, you can convert your cutlery into rustic garden markers – adding a touch of homemade loveliness to your potted plants.
 Or better yet, get inventive and try out a spectacularly odd spoon chandelier guaranteed to bring a healthy sense of quirk to any home.